DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 When the compass was properly aligned, I could "pass through the center"—meaning I could engage with challenging situations, difficult emotions, or triggering experiences from a place of conscious presence rather than automatic reaction.

 *This wasn't about spiritual bypassing.
 This was about conscious engagement.*

+Compass card (carry this):

+- North: “Am I taking this personally?”
+- West: “Is there really an enemy here?”
+- South: “Am I forcing this, or can I allow?”
+- East: “Can I let this be as it is—for now?”

 ### The Navigation Revolution